mark-hager/scopefoundry.github.io/index.md

 An open-source alternative to LabView or MATLAB instrument control.

-* Modular, multi-threaded Python graphical interface allows for fast data acquisition and visualization
+* Modular, cross-platform Python graphical interface allows for fast data acquisition and visualization
 * Build lab equipment graphical interfaces grapically with QT
 * Live updates of measurement code for fast development and debugging
 * Hardware plug-ins for simple and complex scientific equipment